 UAW Local 4121 is the Union at UW of Academic Student Employees and Postdocs.
-We are RAs, TAs, Tutors, Graders, Trainees and Fellows – students the University hires to do instructional and research work.
+We are RAs, TAs, Tutors, Graders, Trainees, Fellows, and Postdoctoral Scholars.
 We are more than 6,000 strong at all 3 UW campuses: Seattle, Tacoma, and Bothell.
 UW works because we do.

 We have come together as a union to build power and voice for ourselves, and to advocate for our professions and the academic environment.
 Individually, our influence is limited.
 By standing together, we can have a strong voice in our departments, throughout the university, and in the state and federal governments that fund our work.